 Hopefully, if your child is being bullied, they will feel that they can come to you to discuss the problem.
 However, many times this is not the case and they may not come to you, even if you have a trusting relationship in other areas of your life.
-They may not come to you because they are embarrassed, or sometimes they may be afraid because the bully has threatened them if they tell anyone.
+They may not come to you because they are embarrassed or afraid because the bully has threatened them if they tell anyone.

 Children and teens often share information online that would make most adults cringe.
 Sharing too much information online can make them vulnerable to social embarrassment and bullying, vulnerability to abuse, or even victims of identity theft.
 They need to understand that real life problems can arise when they post personal information online, especially photos that they will later regret.

 Sometimes children share personal information that is picked up by predators or scammers.
 These can include profile pictures, bios, and even the inadvertent sharing of information through automatic location detectors.
 When this information falls into the wrong hands, it can make the child vulnerable to abuse or bullying.
 It is surprising that many times scammers will steal the identity of children because they have clean credit records and they will use their Social Security number to commit a crime.

 One of the best ways to explain the difference between what is appropriate and what is not appropriate to share online is to use the Grandma Rule.
 The child should not make any statements, remarks, or post any pictures that they would not feel comfortable sharing with their Grandma.
 They also need to understand that once the data is out there, it is being shared and they cannot pull it back.
 This can harm them both immediately and in the future in terms of job prospects or college acceptance.
 The seriousness of sharing information online needs to be made implicit and presented in a way that makes it real.